Choose one of the few PhD in Counselor Education and Supervision programs available online, and advance your teaching and counseling skills.

 1Learn more about completion requirements for students who are not licensed professional counselors with a master’s degree in counseling or who have not graduated from a CACREP-accredited master’s program.

 2Due to the practicum requirements of this program, the applicant must be a citizen or permanent resident of the United States or a US territory at time of admission and must reside in the United States or a US territory at time of admission to be eligible for this program.
-United States military personnel stationed abroad should contact an enrollment advisor to determine eligibility.
+United States military personnel stationed abroad should contact an enrollment specialist to determine eligibility.

 *Students are continuously enrolled in COUN 8561 for a minimum of 4 quarters until completion of their dissertation with final Chief Academic Officer (CAO) approval.

 To complete a doctoral dissertation, students must obtain the academic approval of several independent evaluators including their committee, the University Research Reviewer, and the Institutional Review Board; pass the Form and Style Review; gain approval at the oral defense stage; and gain final approval by the Chief Academic Officer.
 Students must also publish their dissertation on ProQuest before their degree is conferred.
 Learn more about the dissertation process in the Dissertation Guidebook.

 Students have up to 8 years to complete their doctoral degree requirements.
 See the policy in the Walden University Student Handbook.
 Students may petition to extend the 8-year maximum timeframe, but an extension is not guaranteed.